StephaneTrebel/vim/README.md

 # Credits

-All the vim community that helped a late vimer like me to take one the most powerful albeit challenging text editor.
+All the vim community that helped a late vimer like me take over one of the most powerful — albeit challenging — text editor.

 Special mentions: